Skip to main content

 Usage

-Systemg uses a simple YAML-based configuration and supports the following commands:
+Systemg uses a simple YAML-based configuration and supports the following commands.
+Beyond lifecycle management, you can attach webhooks to service events or run cron-scheduled jobs alongside long-lived processes.

 Start